-Any bite from either an insect or spider can cause a reaction.
-Most reactions are mild and are probably caused by non-lethal amounts of venoms or "toxins".
+Any bite from either an insect or a spider can cause a reaction.
+Most reactions are mild and are probably caused by nonlethal amounts of venoms or 'toxins.'
 They usually go away in minutes to days.
-But anytime there's a break in the skin (and insects and spider bites do break the skin), there is a risk for infection.
+But bug bites do break the skin, and anytime there's a break in the skin, there is a risk for infection.

 Some people are allergic to spider or insect venom.
-Anyone with swelling of the lips or tongue, or who has trouble breathing, immediately call 911.
+At the first sign of swelling of the lips or tongue, or who has trouble breathing, immediately call 911.